Welcome Student Leaders

 Patrick Jones is a program manager at the Lassonde Entrepreneur Institute.
 He recruits and oversees the occupancy at Lassonde Studios along with collecting and managing the data collected from all the Lassonde programs.
 He has over 10 years of work experience at the University of Utah through various roles in the Office of Admissions and now the Lassonde Entrepreneur Institute.
 Patrick graduated from the University of Utah with his BA in history teaching.

 Mikel Brownie, Lassonde Studios Make Space Shop Steward and Director, Technical & Trades for the David Eccles School of Business

-Student chairs and vice-chairs team-up as the executive leadership roles in our student programs.
-Together, chairs and vice-chairs oversee the management and operations of multiple student-run programs and events.
-Chairs have the opportunity to develop strategic planning and management skills.
-Chairs learn the truly magical skill of actually implementing project plans with help of their teams and all the leadership skills it takes to get that done.
+Student chairs are the executive leadership roles in our student-led programs.
+Together, the chair roles oversee the management and operations of multiple student-run programs, operations and events.
+Chairs work with their student directors, associates and tool mentors to develop strategic planning, budget and management skills.
+Chairs implement project plans with the help of their team of directors and associates and learn all the leadership skills it takes to get that done.
 There is a fair amount of ensuring that staff program goals and student hopes collide in both fun and impactful programming.
-Lassonde student chairs get the opportunity to learn how to manage up, down and sideways to make programs successful, and to make sure their student Directors and Associates have a positive and transformative experience.
+Lassonde student chairs get the opportunity to learn how to manage up, down, and sideways to make programs successful, and to make sure their student directors and associates have a positive and transformative experience.